 A small dish of ginger accompanies...

-Xiao long bao, or xlb, to my group of food bloggers who are all in search of the perfect Shanghai-style soup dumplings.
+Luscious Dumplings Inc.'s steamed soup dumplings aren't described on the menu as xiao long bao, or xlb, to my group of food bloggers who are all in search of the perfect Shanghai-style soup dumplings.
+Nonetheless, that's the closest comparison.
+They're not the best rendition as I think the skins are too doughy, but they're still tasty.
 An order of 8, as opposed to 10 for all other dumplings, is $5.50.
 These dumplings have a thinner dough than the other dumplings, are actually folded with some care for presentation, and are flooded with juicy broth.
-They're not the best rendition as I think the skins are too doughy, but they're still tasty nonetheless.

 The "soup" comes from adding in cubes of congealed fat inside the dumplings so that they melt into a broth when steamed.
 Each dumpling rests on a small piece of napa cabbage to prevent it from sticking to the steamer.
 When removing the soup dumplings from the steamer, slide your spoon gently under the cabbage leaf so it doesn't break apart.
 Get your chopstick anywhere near it and one accidental poke will result in all the juicy goodness draining out.

 One method of eating is to take a small bite, suck all the juice out, and then eat the dumpling.
-Luscious Dumpling Inc.'s xiao long bao have so much soup that that method merely results in juice dribbling down my chin and onto my shirt.
+Luscious Dumpling Inc.'s have so much soup that that method merely results in juice dribbling down my chin and onto my shirt.
 I've found it best to add a sliver of ginger on top and to savor the whole dumpling in one mouthful.
 I poked a hole in the dumpling so you could see the juice but it overfilled the spoon and dribbled onto my bowl.
-Now if one of your measurements of good xiao long bao is lots of flavorful broth, you'll get plenty here.

 But oh, this, just looking at the crisp pan-fried perfection of the napa, pork, and sole fried dumplings is enough for you to know why this is my very favorite.
 10 dumplings is $5.50.